sreeharshan1533-dot/-Project-Title-DML-devisree/README.md

 Install Jupyter Notebook
 Clone or download this repository
-Open the file DML_Devisree.ipynb using Jupyter Notebook Run the cells step by step to view results
+Open the file DML_Devisree.ipynb using Jupyter Notebook Run the cells one by one to see the output

+Project Scope and Limitations

+The current implementation focuses on Average Treatment Effect estimation.
+The project demonstrates a single run Double Machine Learning workflow.
+This implementation is intended for learning and demonstration purposes.

 Purpose of the Project

 To understand the basics of Double Machine Learning
 To learn causal inference concepts using Python
-To improve practical machine learning implementation skills
+To improve practical implementation skills

 Author